 - 8.10 Owing to time limit consideration, recipient organisations may publish the social media posts in due time on condition that the content and images of the posts are carefully reviewed beforehand to ensure information accuracy and that the message(s) is/are delivered in a reasonable and positive manner.
 If there is anything inappropriate with a post, the recipient organisation should correct/revise the post, or delete it upon request by the Secretariat. - 8.11 For the purpose of identification, recipient organisations should issue suitable work identity cards and/or provide uniforms to staff and/or volunteers carrying out activities under the projects.
 If staff members and/or volunteers of the project and/or project activities receive funding support from the ECF to cover expenses for their uniforms, the ECF logo and the project title should be clearly printed on the uniforms for the project and/or project activities.
 Staff members and/or volunteers of the projects should not wear other uniforms apart from those of the recipient organisations and/or those produced for the project and/or project activities.
-Where other means of identification is proposed, prior approval should be obtained from the Secretariat. - 8.12 Recipient organisations should notify the Secretariat of the project results before publicising them.
-Copies of publications or publicity materials produced under the projects must be submitted along with the progress/completion report(s) to the Secretariat. - 8.13 Recipient organisations should try to publicise the project results or any events related to the projects through e-newsletters, websites, social media platforms, seminars, workshops, exhibitions, etc. and provide the relevant details in the progress/completion report(s).
+Where other means of identification is proposed, prior approval should be obtained from the Secretariat. - 8.12 Recipient organisation of a project with an approved budget exceeding two million dollars is required to promote the project results through various means such as text, photos, films, short videos, reels, stories, etc. so as to increase public awareness of the project's results as well as the implementing organisation, and to enrich their knowledge on the ECF. - 8.13 Recipient organisations should notify the Secretariat of the project results before publicising them.
+Copies of publications or publicity materials produced under the projects must be submitted along with the progress/completion report(s) to the Secretariat. - 8.14 Recipient organisations should try to publicise the project results or any events related to the projects through e-newsletters, websites, social media platforms, seminars, workshops, exhibitions, etc. and provide the relevant details in the progress/completion report(s).

-8.14 Information of the projects (including photographs and project results) may be uploaded to the websites of the ECF or EPD for public access.
+8.15 Information of the projects (including photographs and project results) may be uploaded to the websites of the ECF or EPD for public access.